-- 1) Any LEA/charter school earning less than \$10,000 based on the formula must enter a consortium with other LEAs/charter schools.
-For any new consortia created as of 2006:

-No more than five LEAs are allowed in one consortium.
-Contact program administrators for the state consortium guidelines, as well as consortium guidance from the US Dept. of Education. - 2) If an eligible LEA/charter school is a member of a consortium receiving an award under PRC 104, the LEA/charter school's PRC 104 award shall be allotted to the fiscal agent for the consortium and the sum total of awarded funds shall be used to benefit all of the members of the consortium. - 3) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
-The Tydings Amendment can extend the grant period to
+- Any LEA/charter school earning less than \$10,000 based on the formula must enter a consortium with other LEAs/charter schools.
+For any new consortia created as of 2006: No more than five LEAs are allowed in one consortium.
+Contact program administrators for the state consortium guidelines, as well as consortium guidance from the US Dept. of Education. - 2) If an eligible LEA/charter school is a member of a consortium receiving an award under PRC 104, the LEA/charter school's PRC 104 award shall be allotted to the fiscal agent for the consortium and the sum total of awarded funds shall be used to benefit all of the members of the consortium.

-- 27 months by allowing unexpended funds as of September 30th to carry over.
-Funds are potentially available to LEAs/charter schools for 27 months, provided a timely project application is submitted each year. - 4) With the exception of eligible charters that are in their first year of operation, applications not submitted by November 30 will be subject to reversion.
+- 3) Each project can be awarded funds for a period of time beginning July 1st and ending September 30th the following year.
+The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carry over.
+Funds are potentially available to LEAs/charter schools for 27 months, provided a timely project application is submitted each year. - 4) Applications not submitted by November 30 will be subject to reversion.
 Program Administrators will notify the School Allotments Section of any LEA/charter school that does not have an approved budget. - 5) Funds must be used to supplement and not supplant existing resources.
-ESEA section 3115 states, in (g) Supplement, Not Supplant- Federal funds made available under this subpart shall be used so as to supplement the level of Federal, State, and local public funds that, in the absence of such availability, would have been expended for programs for limited English proficient children and immigrant children and youth and in no case to supplant such Federal, State, and local public funds. - 6) Administration expenditures are limited to 2% of total expenditures. - 7) One-day or short-term workshops and conferences are not permitted unless the activity is a part of an established comprehensive professional development program for an individual teacher. - 8) Reallocation of funds: With the exception of eligible charters that are in their first year of operation, funding for current year projects not allocated will be redistributed to eligible units based on the current formula or program needs as determined by grant requirements by February of each year.
+ESEA section 3115 states, in (g) Supplement, Not Supplant- Federal funds made available under this subpart shall be used so as to supplement the level of Federal, State, and local public funds that, in the absence of such availability, would have been expended for programs for limited English proficient children and immigrant children and youth and in no case to supplant such Federal, State, and local public funds. - 6) Administration expenditures are limited to 2% of total expenditures. - 7) One-day or short-term workshops and conferences are not permitted unless the activity is a part of an established comprehensive professional development program for an individual teacher. - 8) Reallocation of funds: Funding for current year projects not allocated will be redistributed to eligible units based on the current formula or program needs as determined by grant requirements by February of each year.